Cottages

 Boys Industrial School Cottages (BISCO)

 The Tudor-style cottages were completed in 1922 as part of a much larger campus for the Boys Industrial School of Coquitlam (BISCO).
-In the 1920s, popular belief was that the behaviour of troubled youth could be corrected through hard work.
-In the early days, these youth were considered inmates, providing labour on Colony Farm.
-As this belief fell out of favour, the BISCO program shifted to educational programming and relocated.
-The cottages were repurposed in the 1950s for the Essondale School for the Aged.
+In the 1920s, some believed that behaviours of "difficult" youth could be corrected through hard work.
+It was mandatory for youth to work as labourers at Colony Farm.
+This view was later challenged and the BISCO program shifted to educational tasks.
+The BISCO program was eventually relocated.
+The cottages were repurposed in the 1950s for the Essondale Home for the Aged [sic], later referred to as Valleyview Hospital.

 Holly Drive Cottages

-There are nine cottages that were initially built to accommodate various site staff.
-Cottage 106 was constructed in 1918 as the Farm Superintendent’s Residence.
-Cottage 108 (1927) was used as the Chauffeur’s residence and Cottage 110 (1922) was the Boys Industrial School Chief Steward’s residence.
-The cottages are currently occupied by tenants.
+There are nine cottages on Holly Drive.
+They were originally built to accommodate staff who worked on-site.
+Cottage 106 was constructed in 1918 as the Farm Superintendent’s residence.
+Cottage 108 (1927) was used as the Chauffeur’s residence.
+Cottage 110 (1922) was the Boys Industrial School Chief Steward’s residence.
+The cottages are currently occupied by healthcare providers.

 Oak Terrace Cottages